Which is the best colour for your bedroom?

 4 happy bedroom colour schemes

-While scientific evidence is thin on the ground, experts in interior design have identified the below colour schemes as useful for helping limit anxiety and stress.
+While scientific evidence is thin on the ground, a bedrooms colour is important and experts in interior design have identified the below colour schemes for bedrooms as useful for helping limit anxiety and stress.
 Take a look at the best bedroom colour schemes to improve your mood:

 1. Yellow bedrooms